swelltrain/rlocu/README.md

 # Rlocu

-A simple, unoffical, and somewhat complete wrapper for the Locu Version 2 API (locu.com) Originally written as part of development for [cliobri.com](https://www.cliobri.com).
+A simple, unoffical, and somewhat complete wrapper for the Locu Version 2 API (locu.com)

 Currrently supports Venue Searches by
 * name